Causality and the Interpretation of Quantum Mechanics: Schr odinger's cat paradox and A Possible Interpretation of Quantum Mechanics

 To clarify the discussion, we need to provide a more detailed explanation of ``macroscopic state".
 A macroscopic state refers to a state described using classical concepts, such as a dead cat, a live cat, classical fields, a detector displaying measurement outcomes, and so on.
 Since classical descriptions are generally more ambiguous compared to quantum descriptions, a macroscopic state often corresponds to many quantum states.
 For example, many quantum states can describe ``a dead cat".
 Even detectors displaying measurement outcomes correspond to multiple quantum states.
 This is because quantum states encompass not only specific displayed measurement readings but also factors like the average temperature of the detector, ubiquitous phonons in the detector, and so forth.
 More precisely, quantum states include the states of each atomic and molecular constituent composing the macroscopic detector.
 Of course, there are also instances where each ``macroscopic state" corresponds to a single quantum state.
 For example, in free scalar field theory, the classical vacuum ($\phi=\pi=0$) corresponds uniquely to the vacuum state $|\Omega\rangle$ in quantum field theory.

-As demonstrated in the previous subsection, there is no Schr\"odinger's cat paradox in quantum field theory.
+As demonstrated in the previous subsection, there may be no Schr\"odinger's cat paradox in quantum field theory.
 Therefore, a crucial possibility arises: After the measurement process, the entire composite system evolves into a definite macroscopic state, rather than a superposition of macroscopic states.
-In other words, in the Schrödinger's cat experiment, the cat is either alive or dead, and not in a superposition of being both alive and dead.
-We don't need (consciousness) to observe a detector to collapse it into a specific macroscopic state; instead, the detector automatically evolves to a definite macroscopic state, mirroring the spirit of the measurement in classical mechanics.
+In other words, in the Schrödinger’s cat experiment, the cat would theoretically evolve into either being alive or being dead, rather than into a superposition of being both alive and dead.
+We don't need (consciousness) to observe a detector to collapse it into a specific macroscopic state; instead, the detector automatically evolves to a definite macroscopic state.
 This naturally leads to a new interpretation of quantum mechanics: quantum mechanics is complete, and the time evolution of quantum states can describe measurement processes, yielding a unique measurement outcome for each measurement.
 This new interpretation and the many-worlds interpretation both consider quantum mechanics to be complete \cite{Aharonov2008}.
-However, the difference lies in the fact that this new interpretation argue that there aren't ``many worlds" but rather there is only ``one world".
+However, in contrast to the many-worlds interpretation, this new interpretation argue that there aren't ``many worlds" but rather there is only ``one world".
 Therefore, we may figuratively refer to this new interpretation as the ``one-world interpretation".
 It is worth noting that this interpretation does not oppose the existence of superposition states of macroscopic states that are vastly different, such as a quantum superposed cat that is dead and alive at the same time.
 However, this interpretation suggests that it is not possible to prepare a quantum superposed cat that is dead and alive by following the steps of the Schr\"odinger's cat experiment.